iotempire/iotempower/README.rst

 - Consider to configure  etc/ulnoiot.conf
   and run ``accesspoint`` and ``mqtt_broker``.
-If you installed from the Raspberry Pi image, this should not be necessary as they are stated automatically.
+If you installed from the Raspberry Pi image, this should not be necessary as they are started automatically.

 - Copy the folder ``lib/system_templates`` to a project directory,